Lego Harry Potter: Years 1–4: Gameplay

 Lego Harry Potters gameplay is similar to that of most previous Lego video games, with an emphasis on collecting, exploring, and solving puzzles.
 Casting spells is an integral part of the gameplay, with a wide range of spells available for unlocking as the player progresses.
 As there are many spells available in the game, the player can use the spell wheel to select the spell.
-Potion-making is another integral feature; potions can help the player complete levels or, if created incorrectly, have adverse side effects such as turning the player into a frog.
+Potion-making is another integral feature; potions can help the player complete levels.

-Changes to the mechanics of previous games include 'Student in Peril' missions, which are a group of challenges to help a student, and Polyjuice Potion, which allows players to temporarily change one of the player's characters into any other mini-figure unlocked.
+Changes to the mechanics of previous games include 'Student in Peril' collectibles, which are a group of challenges to help a student, and Polyjuice Potion, which allows players to temporarily change one of the player's characters into any other mini-figure unlocked.
 A major change is to the hub system.
-Diagon Alley serves as a hub for purchasing unlockable extras, The Leaky Cauldron works as a hub for returning to previous levels, while Hogwarts acts as a constantly evolving massive hub with the unlockable characters found by picking up their hidden portraits.
+Diagon Alley serves as a hub for purchasing unlockable extras, The Leaky Cauldron works as a hub for returning to previous levels, and Hogwarts acts as a constantly evolving massive hub with the unlockable characters found by picking up their hidden portraits.

 The bigger areas in Hogwarts have led developer Traveller's Tales to improve the overall level design.
-Also included is another bonus level that allows players to customize the level similar to Lego Indiana Jones 2: The Adventure Continues.
+Also included is another bonus feature that allows players to create their own levels, similar to Lego Indiana Jones 2: The Adventure Continues.
 If the player is lost in-game, they can follow a trail of Ghost Studs to the next level.
 These do not count towards the stud total, but will guide the player to the next section of the level.
 However one of the collectible 'red bricks', found in the courtyard next to Herbology, gets the player an 'extra' that makes the ghost studs worth 1,000 each.
+The ghost studs are also able to be picked up without cheats if playing as a ghost character.

 The central hub is Diagon Alley and its entrance through the Leaky Cauldron.
-Players can access a room at the second floor of the building to watch cutscenes from the game, as well as using a notice board with pictures from where the player can play completed levels again.
-Diagon Alley serves as a series of stores where the player is able to buy characters or change a number of customizable ones, spells, and bricks that have a varying range of uses, such as changing the player's wand to a carrot, or making the player invincible.
+Players can access a room at the second floor of the building to watch cutscenes from the game, as well as using a notice board with pictures, from where the player can play completed levels again.
+Diagon Alley serves as a series of stores, where the player is able to buy characters or design a number of customizable ones, purchase spells, and 'red bricks' that have a varying range of uses, such as changing the player's wand to a carrot, or making the player invincible.
 Players are also able to visit Gringotts or Borgin and Burkes in order to play extra levels.
 There are 167 characters purchasable in the game.

 The game covers a wide range of characters of the first four parts, from notable ones like Albus Dumbledore, and Severus Snape, to others like Viktor Krum in shark form or the Trolley Witch from the Hogwarts Express.

 The storyline is substantially unaltered from the movies, with slight changes to allow consistent two-player mode throughout the game.